What is Happening Now?

 The site is currently closed to public access.
 Those that have joined us for Community Tour Days can attest that upon visiting the G2 Parcel, you step into something that feels right for reinvention.
 The adjacent river is filled with tall willows and in constant flow to the west, and remnant artifacts of industry and development sprinkle the site and excite the imagination.
 After all the years of neglect, vegetation has persisted on site; and is what one might refer to as “the urban wild” —a mixture of native, non-native and invasive plants all coexisting.
 Wildlife, mostly birds, are also plentiful on site.

 However, due to its historic use as a rail yard for over 80 years, the soil at the G2 Parcel is contaminated - a designated "brownfield".
 Defined as a former industrial or commercial site, future use is affected by real or perceived environmental contamination.
 This contamination is being dealt with through a robust remediation strategy.
-Environmental site assessments at the site will identify the type and concentration of contaminants present at the site, and will characterize the extent of any such contamination.
+Environmental site assessments conducted by the City in the Summer of 2018 further identified the types and concentrations of contaminants present at the site, and the extent of the contamination.
 Contaminants identified from these analyses will be mitigated to comply with the California Health and Safety Code and deemed safe by the California Department of Toxic Substances Control (DTSC) before the site or portions of the site are opened to the public.

-During the environmental assessment process, the City is moving forward with planning of the Taylor Yard G2 River Park and the exciting process of restoration and rehabilitation.
+The City is also moving forward planning of the Taylor Yard G2 River Park Project and the exciting process of restoration and rehabilitation.

 Drawing from studies already completed, it is important to consider what we have learned —and to understand what elements from those studies remain relevant —and what needs to be thought about in different ways.
 The AIA study Taylor Yard, a Catalyst for Community Change is one of the oldest studies which dates back 25 years, and was followed by other studies leading up to the Los Angeles River Revitalization Master Plan which was produced by the City and was adopted by the LA City Council in 2007.
 The most recent study, Los Angeles River Ecosystem Restoration Feasibility Study (ARBOR) study involves restoration of the aquatic riparian ecosystem along 11 miles of the River from approximately Griffith Park to downtown Los Angeles, while maintaining existing levels of flood risk management.
 Some additional resources studies are listed below: